retog/scuttleverse-portal/README.md

 ### Addtional Connections

-The client can estabish a Scuttlebutt connection to any host their browser can establish a websocket connection.
+The user can estabish a Scuttlebutt connection to any host their browser can establish a websocket connection.